 They are then inviting you to go to another attraction together which turns out to be a gem, silk, tailor or other kind of shop.
 They try to rip you off by telling you lies like you can buy the products there for a very cheap price and make a huge profit by reselling them in your home country.
 Tuk Tuk drivers are also often involved in this kind of scam, however again most of these operate in the tourist areas of Sukhumvit, Silom and Khaosan.

 There are also regular incidents where foreign travelers report being robbed valuables, especially during overnight trains and buses.
-This even happens during day travel when buses stop for food and all passengers are requested to leave.
+This even happens during day travel when buses stop for food and all passengers are requested to get off.
 Also beware of strangers in overnight trains who invite you for drinks as some foreigners get drugged and when they wake up they find their money and other belongings gone.

 Price Discrimination Scam